masi-sh/masi-sh.github.io/_pages/cv.md

 * 2018-Present:
   * Research and Teaching Assistant, University of Waterloo, Canada
   * Supervisor: Florian Kerschbaum
-  * Overview: My research at UWaterloo includes evaluating/protecting security and privacy in data management and machine learning.
-I proposed an efficient scheme for reporting contextual outliers in big data, that protects the privacy of individuals in the database by using differential privacy techniques.
-I also evaluate the resilience of schemes that watermark neural networks.
+  * Overview: I conducted several projects during my PhD program focusing on security and privacy in data management and machine learning, namely on: i) differential privacy, ii) multi-party computation, and iii) watermarking in neural networks.

 * 2015-2017:
   * Research and Teaching Assistant, University of Calgary, Canada